konradmalik/dotfiles/README.md

 NixOS has a great support for this.
 We need to:

--   set-up a remote builder
+-   set up a remote builder
 -   configure nix.buildMachines to use it

 We can have either a truly remote machine (local PC, cloud VM etc. etc.) or a 'local remote builder' which is just a qemu virtual machine with